ddnexus/pagy/docs/toolbox/paginators/keyset.md

 - You pass an `uniquely ordered` `set` and pagy pulls the `:limit` of records of the first page.
 - You request the `next` URL, which has the `page` param set to the `cutoff` of the current page.
 - At each request, the new `page` is decoded into arguments that are coupled with a `where` filter query, and a `:limit` of new records is retrieved.
 - The collection ends when `pagy.next.nil?`.

 ==- In Depth: Cutoffs

 The `cutoff` of a `page` is the **value** that identifies where the `page` _has ended_, and the `next` one begins.

-Let's consider an example of a simple `set` of 29 records, with an `id` column populated by character keys, and its order is:
+Let's consider an example of a simple `set` of 29 records, with an `id` column populated by character keys, and its order is: `order(:id)`.
-`order(:id)`.

 Assuming a LIMIT of 10, the _"first page"_ will just include the first 10 records in the `set`: no `cutoff` value is known so far...

 ```
                   │ first page (10)  >│ rest (19)                          >│
 beginning of set >[· · · · · · · · · ·]· · · · · · · · · · · · · · · · · · ·]< end of set
 ```

-At this point, it's the exact same first page pulled with OFFSET pagination, however, we don't want to use OFFSET to get the records after the first 10: that would be slow in a big table, so we need a way to identify the beginning of the next page without
-COUNTing the records (i.e., the whole point we want to avoid for performance).
+At this point, it's the exact same first page pulled with OFFSET pagination, however, we don't want to use OFFSET to get the records after the first 10: that would be slow in a big table, so we need a way to identify the beginning of the next page without COUNTing the records (i.e., the whole point we want to avoid for performance).

 So we read the `id` of the last one, which is the value `X` in our example... and that is the `cutoff` value of the first page.
-It can be described like:
-_"the point up to the value `X` in the `id` column"_.
+It can be described as: _"the point up to the value `X` in the `id` column"_.

 Notice that this is not like saying _"up to the record `X`"_.
 It's important to understand that a `cutoff` refers just to a cutoff value of a column (or the values of multiple column, in case of multi-columns keysets).

 Indeed, that very record could be deleted right after we read it, and our `cutoff-X` will still be the valid truth that we paginated the `set` up to the "X" value, cutting any further record off the `page`...

 ```
                   │ first page (10)  >│ second page (10) >│ rest (9)       >│